AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package-step1.md

 Creating a single main file is straightforward.
 However, you will want to make some minor edits depending on where, in the above template setup, the file is located:

+> The adjustments described on this page also apply to a **small number (2-4) of single-software main files** that are run in sequence.
+>
+> If using SIVACOR in [Step 5](preparing-replication-package-step5): SIVACOR allows for multi-step software flows, where a **small** number of single-software containers are run in sequence, with the output of one container being used as the input to the next.
+See [SIVACOR documentation](https://docs.sivacor.org/docs/step0-prepare/#your-replication-package-only-uses-a-single-software-application-per-step).
+Each of the main files should be structured as outlined on this page.

 ## Scenario A: `main` is in the `code` directory

 The most frequent scenario we see (which we call **Scenario A**) amongst economists is that the main file is in the `code` directory: